dasch-swiss/dsp-ui-lib/docs/how-to-use/action/sort-button.md

 # SortButton (Component)

-A component with a list of properties to sort a list by one of them.
+A component with a list of properties to sort a list by.
 It can be used together with the DspSortBy pipe.

 ## Parameters